Sweet 16 bound: No. 15 seed Oral Roberts stuns Florida 81-78

 FLORIDA HELP

 Florida had Appleby back on the floor after suffering a gash on his head against Virginia Tech that knocked him out of the game.
-The Gators also had Omar Payne return after being held out by a coach’s decision for the opener.
+The Gators also had Omar Payne back after he was held out by a coach’s decision for the opener.
 Payne was ejected from the SEC Tournament quarterfinals early in the second half for a flagrant-2 foul against Tennessee’s John Fulkerson.
 Fulkerson suffered a concussion and facial fracture and did not play in Tennessee’s loss to Oregon State.

-Payne four points in 11 minutes.
+Payne scored four points in 11 minutes.

 UP NEXT